VinceW31/SkyHD/README.md

 Use your Windows PC or Mac to write the latest Raspian image to the 8Gb Micro SD card.
 I use a programme called Etcher to write to the SD card.

 Put the SD card in your Raspberry Pi and boot it up.

-Open a terminal screen and type the following lines, one line at a time, and pressing enter:
+Then open a terminal screen and type the following lines, one line at a time, and pressing enter:

-sudo apt-get update.
+sudo apt-get update

-sudo apt-get upgrade.
+sudo apt-get upgrade

-sudo apt-get install nodejs npm node-semver.
+sudo apt-get install nodejs npm node-semver

-sudo npm install -g sky-remote-cli.
+sudo npm install -g sky-remote-cli

 # Install sky-remote-cli & Python program